BCHHealthNLP/chemoTimelinesBaselineSystem/README.md

 There are three mounted directories:

-- *Input*: Each subfolder should be a patient identifier, the contents of the subfolder should be the patient's notes
+- *Input*: The collection of notes in a shared task cancer type cohort
 - *Processing*: Timeline information extraction over each note within cTAKES, aggregation of results by patient identifier
-- *Output*: Aggregated timelines information, one `tsv` file per patient identifier
+- *Output*: Aggregated unsummarized timelines information in a `tsv` file
 ## Build docker image

 Under the project root directory ( you may need to use `sudo` ):